valiticat/demo/README.md

-This repo is used to showcase my projects and skills
+This repo is used to showcase my projects